mabdinur/starterprojectspring/README_FULL.md

 ### @TraceRestControllers

 This annotation also contains the @ConfigTracer functionality.
-This annotation wraps all RestControllers in a span using HandlerInterceptors.
+This annotation wraps all RestControllers in a span.
 It also creates new span for every request and sets name to HTTPMethod + url.
 If the field logMethodCall is set to true the event named `controllerName + methodName`, is added to the span.

 Example Usage: